-The posts below are in chronological order, most recent first.
-Your may use the drop-down in the menu bar to list individual categories.
-If you have comments, questions or feedback please use the form in the sidebar.
+Posts are in chronological order, most recent first.
+Use the drop-down in the menu bar to list individual categories.
+Comments, questions or feedback?
+Please use the form in the sidebar.

 One thing I learned pretty quickly was that astronomers don’t only use a lot of weird units (like milliCrabs for example – more on this in another post) but they also use a lot of terms that don’t mean much at first hearing by the unenlightened.
 One such is ‘gravitational radius’… someone may say that something is ‘three gravitational radii from” an object.
 Continue reading “TIDK #2 – My gravitational radius”

 This really is a brilliant time to be an X-ray astronomer.
 Launched on 13th July 2019 on board the SRG spacecraft, the eROSITA X-ray telescope has completed its first full sweep of the sky, mapping more than a million energetic objects and so roughly doubling the number of known X-ray sources discovered since the dawn of X-ray astronomy some 60 years ago.
 Continue reading “eROSITA’s new X-ray map of the Universe”